uyuni-project/uyuni-rfc/accepted/00076-state-channels-visibility.md

 ## What are the unknowns?
 1. Salt States coming from Formulas are not yet considered as part of this RFC
-2. This RFC is considering presenting all the sources of the Salt States for a given system.
-The RFC is **not** considering instead to implement a reverse-engineering to pick every Salt State from a given HighState and build the history of the specific source where it came from.
-This RFC is also **not** about tracing each line in the highstate to one of the states assigned to a system directly and/or indirectly from their sources.

 ## What can happen if Murphy's law holds true?
 1. No periculous path visible at the moment